The Best Solar Generators for at Home or On the Go, Tested

 Jump to Our Top Picks

-What to Consider When Choosing the Best Solar Generator
+What to Consider When Choosing a Solar Generator

-While shoppers search for the best solar-powered generators available for home or travel, they will want to consider the intended use.
-How and where they plan on using a solar generator will determine the size, power, and capacity of the unit they’ll need.
+While searching for the best solar-powered generators available for home or travel, consider the intended use; how and where you plan on using a solar generator will determine the size, power, and capacity of the unit you’ll need.

 Purpose and User Activity

-The reasons for purchasing a solar-power generator may be different for everyone, so it’s important for shoppers to zero in on their purpose for purchasing a solar generator and the activities they hope to accomplish with it.
-Solar generators are useful for anyone who travels and stays in remote places that are off-grid.
+Solar generators are useful for anyone who travels and stays in remote off-grid places.
 Conversely, shoppers may simply desire a reliable backup source of energy for their home to prepare for the occurrence of a natural or man-made disaster.

 If the primary purpose is travel, look for solar generators that help make traveling simpler.
-RV connectivity allows users to power appliances when they’re on the road.
-Car-charging capabilities make it convenient for travelers to drive and charge their solar generators without having to stop and set up solar panels.
+RV connectivity allows you to power appliances on the road.
+Car-charging capabilities make it convenient to drive and charge solar generators without having to stop and set up solar panels.

 Size and Solar Input

-Shoppers choosing the appropriate size solar generator for their needs will need to keep in mind battery capacity and power requirements so that they avoid overloading it.
+When choosing the right size solar generator, keep in mind battery capacity and power requirements so that you can avoid overloading it.
 Most solar generators can keep portable electronics, smartphones, tablets, power tools, small appliances, and cordless tools powered up for hours.
 However, buyers may need a separate generator, say, to keep a refrigerator running for an entire day.

 Solar input refers to the solar panels.
 The solar panels collect and convert sunlight into energy that is stored in the generator’s battery.
 Ample solar input controls a generator’s operating time and how long it takes to recharge.